-The Foundation has evaluated subsequent events through, November 22, 2022, the date on which the financial statements were available to be issued.
+The Foundation has evaluated subsequent events through, November 17, 2023, the date on which the financial statements were available to be issued, and determined that there were no significant non-recognized subsequent events through that date.

 3. LIQUIDITY AND AVAILABILITY